 Nouns can be categorized in many different ways.
-A reader named Caley wanted to know about these categories of nouns: concrete, abstract, collective, and compound.
+A reader named Caley wanted to know about these categories: concrete, abstract, collective, and compound nouns.

-A fourth-grader named Caley sent me this message:
+A student named Caley sent me this message:

 “My writing teacher loves your book and uses it a lot.
 I would like for you to explain concrete, compound, abstract, and collective nouns.”